richardsonlima/KnowGenAI/README.md

 ![Generated JSON file](image/json_kb.png)

-## **Features**
+## Features

+### 1. Generate JSON Files
-- **Generate JSON files**: Convert question-answer pairs into structured JSON files, with metadata like `title`, `segment`, and `journey`.
+Convert question-answer pairs into structured JSON files, including metadata such as title, segment, and journey.
+This structure allows for easy access and utilization of the generated information in later analyses.

+### 2. Export to ZIP
-- **Export to ZIP**: Automatically export generated JSON files into a ZIP archive.
+The generated JSON files can be automatically exported into a ZIP archive.
+This makes it easy to download and organize the generated data in a single compressed file.

+### 3. RAG-Enhanced Knowledge Base
-- **RAG-Enhanced Knowledge Base**: The project includes functionality to create embeddings and store them in a vector database for semantic search and RAG implementation.
+The application includes functionality to create embeddings and store them in a vector database for semantic search and RAG implementation.
+This enhances the retrieval of relevant information based on context.

+### 4. In-Context Learning
-- **In-Context Learning**: Provide context and examples to LLMs, using question-answer examples from the knowledge base for dynamic generation.
+Provide context and examples to language models (LLMs), using question-answer examples from the knowledge base for dynamic generation.
+This allows for more relevant and context-aware responses.

+### 5. Contextual Retrieval
+Implement a mechanism for contextual retrieval that allows users to obtain precise and contextually relevant information based on user queries, enhancing the overall user experience and accuracy of responses.

+### 6. Gradio-based UI
-- **Gradio-based UI**: A simple Gradio-based interface for uploading question-answer sets and downloading knowledge base files.
+A simple Gradio-based interface for uploading question-answer sets and downloading knowledge base files, making the application user-friendly and accessible.

 ## **Table of Contents**
 - [Installation](#installation)